Australia's Police Badge History from Ozbadge.com

 vpkcbullion2.jpg

-Victoria Police King's Crown "Officer's" bullion cap badge; the later variant with a diminished cypher.
+Victoria Police Force, King's Crown, "Officer's" bullion cap badge; the later variant with a diminished cypher.

 vpkch33.jpg

-This "gold " Officer's cap badge was the first version of the new multi coloured enamelled Victoria Police Force cap badges; issued to replace the Officer's, "VP" Bullion cap badges (as above).
-This first gilt and enamel version was introduced by the Chief Commissioner of Police Porter.
+This was the first version of the new, multi-colour, enamel inlay, Victoria Police Force, cap badge; which was issued to replace the Commissioned Officer's, "VP" style, bullion cap badges (as above).
+This first "gold" and enamel version was introduced by the then Chief Commissioner of Police Porter.

 vptenezofficerscap.jpg

-In 1973, a new style of Victoria Police, Queen's Crown Cap Badge was introduced for all ranks in multi colour enamel and chrome with the French Motto "Tenez Le Droit".
+In 1973, a new style of Victoria Police, Queen's Crown, Cap Badge was introduced for all ranks, in chromed metal and multi-coloured enamel, with the French Motto "Tenez Le Droit" ; with a "badge number" in the plinth.
 The word "Force" had been removed.
-The new "Officer's" Cap Badge (as above) and the first flat ID Badge were issued with a numbered disc in the back.
+The new "Officer's" Cap Badge is shown above and had a numbered "disc" glued in the back.
+The first "flat", ID metal badge, in a leather wallet (aka a "Freddie"), was also issued in this style in 1979/80, with a numbered disc glued in the back and replaced the printed maroon,"Warrant Card" ID folder (also known as a "Freddie or more appropriately, the "Brick".)

 This new badge style was also issued in a numbered plinth version for "other ranks", a "CADET" version and a "P.W.
 (Police Woman) with number" version.

-In 1985, these were replaced with the "Uphold the right" English motto badge.
-The "English motto" cap badges were basically issued in four versions: an "Officer's" Cap Badge (with numbered disc), an "other ranks" numbered plinth Cap Badge, a flat ID Badge (with a numbered disc or the Public Relations: VP/PR disc) and a "PSO" Cap Badge in Gilt.
+In 1985, these were replaced with the "Uphold The Right" English motto badge.
+The "English motto" cap badges were basically issued in four versions: an "Officer's" Cap Badge (with numbered disc), an "other ranks" numbered plinth Cap Badge, a flat ID Badge aka a "Freddie" (with a numbered disc or the Very Rare, Public Relations: VP/PR disc) and a "PSO", "gold" Cap and ID badges.
 Since the introduction of the English motto Cap Badge, all female officers were to wear exactly the same badge as their male counterparts. ie; without the "PW" in the plinth.
 The "Cadet" badges ceased to be issued in 1979/80.
 "French Motto" (1973-1985) numbered versions are Rare.
 Cadet and P.W.
 "French Motto" versions are Very Rare.
-English motto versions are current: from 1985 to present.
+English motto versions are currently issued: from 1985 to present and are not shown.

 vpqvccidmedalliionfrontx.jpg